Skip Ribbon Commands

 IPE Team

-Generic placeholder imageDr Alla El-Awaisi Assistant Dean for Student Affairs, College of Pharmacy Dr Alla received her Master of Pharmacy degree from Strathclyde University in Glasgow (UK), MSc in Prescribing Science from the Robert Gordon University (UK) and PhD in Interprofessional Education and Collaborative Practice from the Robert Gordon University (UK).
-She is an experienced academic administrator possessing creativity, innovation and dedication to her field.
+Dr Alla El-Awaisi, Assistant Dean for Student Affairs, College of Pharmacy.
+Dr Alla received her Master of Pharmacy degree from Strathclyde University in Glasgow (UK), MSc in Prescribing Science from the Robert Gordon University (UK), and PhD in Interprofessional Education and Collaborative Practice from the same university.
+She is an experienced academic administrator possessing creativity, innovation, and dedication to her field.
 Prior to her academic career, she practiced pharmacy in Scotland for more than 9 years.
-She is founding the chair of the Interprofessional Education Committee since 2014 and has led successful IPE initiatives locally and internationally including leading the First Middle Eastern Conference in Interprofessional Education and Collaborative Practice in December 2015.
-Her research expertise lies in the area of interprofessional education and collaborative practice, pharmacy education and pharmacy practice and has published numerous articles in peer-reviewed journals.
+She is the founding chair of the Interprofessional Education Committee since 2014 and has led successful IPE initiatives locally and internationally, including leading the First Middle Eastern Conference in Interprofessional Education and Collaborative Practice in December 2015.
+Her research expertise lies in interprofessional education and collaborative practice, pharmacy education, and pharmacy practice.
+She has published numerous articles in peer-reviewed journals.

 Interprofessional Education Pre-Clinical Specialist:

-IPE Team | Qatar University - Image1 Ms. Aya El Hage, holds a BS in Environmental Health (2014), and a Master’s degree in Public Health (MPH) with a concentration in Health Management and Policy (2016) from the American University of Beirut, Lebanon.
+Ms. Aya El Hage holds a BS in Environmental Health (2014), and a Master’s degree in Public Health (MPH) with a concentration in Health Management and Policy (2016) from the American University of Beirut, Lebanon.
 Before joining QU, she worked as a public health officer with the World Health Organization (WHO) at the Ministry of Public Health in Lebanon for one year.
-She coordinated all activities related to Covid-19 in addition to managing the Epidemic Intelligence from Open Sources (EIOS) events, aiming to detect and prevent health threats.
-She previously worked as a research assistant at the Department of Otorhinolaryngology at the American University of Beirut Medical Center for 4 years resulting in a wide experience in research and several publications.

 Interprofessional Education Clinical Specialist: